bradysimon/snowscape/README.md

 ## How It Works

 Snowscape uses procedural macros and compile-time registration to automatically discover and display your preview functions.
-When you add `#[snowscape::preview]` to a function:
+When you add `#[snowscape::stateless]` or `#[snowscape::stateful]` to a function:

-1. The original function remains unchanged
+1. The original function remains unchanged (or becomes the boot function for stateful previews)
 2. A preview registration is generated automatically
-3. Messages are currently ignored due to previews being stateless
+3. Stateless previews ignore messages; stateful previews handle them with your update function

 See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed implementation notes.